andthum/hpc_submit_scripts/CONTRIBUTING.rst

 Commit conventions:

     * Each commit should be a single logical change.
 Don't make several logical changes in one commit.
-Go back to Step 3 as often as needed.
+Go back to
+      `Step 3<3.
+Work on your topic branch>`_ as often as needed.
     * On the other hand, don't split a single logical change into several commits.
     * Commit early and often.
 Small, self-contained commits are easier